Toward the theory on local cohomologies at the ideals given by simplicial posets: Introduction

-which is a generalization of \cite[Corollary~3.10]{Y01a}.
-Since $A_P$ is not standard graded, we cannot use \cite[Theorem~4.5]{DGN}, even if $\chara(K)>0$ (in this case, $A_P$ is $F$-pure).
-Moreover, our method is characteristic free and constructive.
-In fact, $H_{I_P}^i(S)(-\bw)$ is the {\it straight module} corresponding to the {\it squarefree module} $\gExt_S^{n-i}(A_P, \omega_S)$.
-These notions and constructions are originated in \cite{Y01a}, although a substantial modification is required in our setting.
+which generalizes the key result \cite[Corollary 3.10]{Y01a} in the case of Stanley–Reisner ideals.
+We remark that, since $A_P$ is not standard graded, we cannot use \cite[Theorem~4.5]{DGN}, even if $\chara(K)>0$ (then $A_P$ is $F$-pure).
+Moreover, our method is constructive.
+For example, we have a presentation

-Nevertheless, establishing these results requires an extensive technical discussion, we postpone this part to the forthcoming paper \cite{SY2}.
+where $\psi$ is clean.
+However, the proof requires totally different methods (e.g., a term order in the Laurent polynomial ring $S[t_{y_1}^{-1}, \ldots, t_{y_n}^{-1}]$), and we will present it in a separate paper \cite{SY2}.